kaczla/list-lm/data/readme/utils_links.md

 - [NEFTune](https://github.com/neelsjain/NEFTune) - Noisy Embedding Instruction Fine Tuning (NEFTune) add random noise to the embedding vectors of the training data during the forward pass of fine-tuning.
 - [OctoPack](https://github.com/bigcode-project/octopack) - OctoPack: Instruction Tuning Code Large Language Models
 - [Ollama](https://github.com/jmorganca/ollama) - Run, create, and share large language models (LLMs).
+- [OmniQuant](https://github.com/OpenGVLab/OmniQuant) - OmniQuant is a simple and powerful quantization technique for LLMs.
 - [Opacus](https://github.com/pytorch/opacus) - Opacus is a library that enables training PyTorch models with differential privacy.
 It supports training with minimal code changes required on the client, has little impact on training performance, and allows the client to online track the privacy budget expended at any given moment.
 - [Open LLMetry](https://github.com/traceloop/openllmetry) - Open-source observability for your LLM application
 - [OpenChatKit](https://github.com/togethercomputer/OpenChatKit) - OpenChatKit provides a powerful, open-source base to create both specialized and general purpose chatbots for various applications.
 The kit includes an instruction-tuned language models, a moderation model, and an extensible retrieval system for including up-to-date responses from custom repositories.